gtker/wow_srp_c/README.md

 After receiving the client public key the `WowSrpProof` should be turned into a `WowSrpServer` with `wow_srp_proof_into_server`.

+Temporarily save the session key for header decryption.

 # Client Usage

 Ensure the `WOW_SRP_DISABLE_CLIENT` define is not set.